-Pentreath in conjunction with Cornwall Partnership NHS Foundation Trust (CFT) offers an Individual Placement and Support service (IPS).
-IPS supports individuals who are unemployed; on the caseload of the community mental health teams and who want to find and maintain employment of their choosing.
+Pentreath in conjunction with Cornwall Partnership NHS Foundation Trust offers an Individual Placement and Support service.
+The service supports individuals who are unemployed; on the caseload of the community mental health teams and who want to find and maintain employment of their choosing.

-Being in employment can greatly improve an individual’s wellbeing by:
+Being in employment can greatly improve peoples wellbeing by:

 It is based on 8 key principles:

-IPS believes that with the right support, everyone has the potential to gain paid employment.
-Mental health diagnosis does not predict capacity to work - the most important factor is willingness to work.
-Pentreath have IPS Employment Specialists embedded within Cornwall Partnership NHS Foundation Trust mental health teams.
+The Individual Placement and Support service believes that with the right support, everyone has the potential to gain paid employment.
+Mental health diagnosis does not predict capacity to work, the most important factor is willingness to work.
+Pentreath have employment specialists embedded within our mental health teams.
 Anyone who is a service user of these, who is unemployed and keen to work can access this support.

-IPS Employment Specialists have regular meetings with individuals on their caseload to identify and remove barriers to work and support individuals through all stages of their employment journey.
-This includes:
+Employment specialists have regular meetings with individuals on their caseload to identify and remove barriers to work and support individuals through all stages of their employment journey.

-This is what some of our clients have said about their IPS experience:
+This is what some of our clients have said about their experience: